chartello/chartello/readme.md

 ### Writing Queries

-Chartello currently only supports trend charts.
+Chartello currently supports two types of panels:

+#### 1. Trend Charts
 A trend chart expects an `x` column with date/datetime values and a numeric `y` column.

 To populate a trend chart, create a new panel in the UI and enter a query similar to this one: